(Photo credit: Keri Vellis)

 Her first book, Sometimes, is about how children may not be able to stay where they live and have to find new families.
 It follows the story of a timid foster child with a teddy bear who is adjusting to a new home.
 The book is designed to help children feel comforted and safe along their journey.

 For the story, Keri collaborated with illustrator Jin Lehr, who was a foster child herself.
 Having aged out to the system, Jin knew firsthand the raw emotions experienced by children who were constantly shifting through homes.
 In fact, she had been to 11 different schools in 10 years!
 Jin Lehr found comfort in her artwork, which was encouraged by social workers, family, and friends.
-She is now the mother to her own growing family in Sonoma County.
+She is now the mother of her own growing family in Sonoma County.

 Keri is also the author of When I Was Little, a story for children who have experienced abuse and trauma.
 It follows their emotions and teaches them to share difficult feelings with trusted adults.
 The book focuses on foster care, emotion, and child safety.
 Children who experience domestic abuse often feel alone.
 When I Was Little is a book designed to help little ones find peace, comfort, and understanding.